Otoplasty (Ear Shaping)

 Scars are well-hidden in the folds behind the ear and are not a concern for most people.
 Seattle area plastic surgeon Dr. Stridde usually clears children to return to school and adults to work within a week after surgery.

 There's no reason to feel self conscious about your ear appearance or leave your child open to ridicule when ear shaping surgery can easily improve the aesthetics of the ear.
-Request your complimentary consultation online with Dr. Stridde at Puget Sound Plastic Surgery, or call our office at 866-692-9226.
-Conveniently located on South 348th Street in Federal Way, the practice serves Seattle, Bellevue, Tacoma, Olympia and other Greater Puget Sound residents.
+Request your complimentary consultation online with Dr. Stridde at Puget Sound Plastic Surgery, or call our office at (425) 202-4709.
+Conveniently located on Central Way in Kirkland, the practice serves Seattle, Bellevue, Tacoma, Olympia and other Greater Puget Sound residents.